Police: Gunman kills 5 at gay nightclub, subdued by patrons

 “My heart breaks for the family and friends of those lost, injured, and traumatized in this horrific shooting.
 I have spoken with Mayor (John) Suthers and clarified that every state resource is available to local law enforcement in Colorado Springs,” Polis said.
 “Colorado stands with our LGTBQ community and everyone impacted by this tragedy as we mourn.”

-Although a motive in the shooting wasn’t yet clear, nor were the gender identities of the victims, the incident came as anti-gay rhetoric has intensified by extremists.
+Although a motive wasn’t yet clear, nor were the gender identities of the victims, the incident came as anti-gay rhetoric has intensified by extremists.
 In a statement, Club Q termed the shooting a hate attack.

 “Club Q is devastated by the senseless attack on our community,” the club posted on its Facebook page.
 It said its prayers were with victims and families, adding: “We thank the quick reactions of heroic customers that subdued the gunman and ended this hate attack.”

-The shooting came during Transgender Awareness Week and hours before Sunday’s International Transgender Day of Remembrance, when events around the world are held to mourn and memorialize transgender people lost to violence.
-The Colorado Springs shooting was sure to bring special resonance to Sunday’s events.
+The shooting came during Transgender Awareness Week and hours before Sunday's International Transgender Day of Remembrance, when events around the world are held to mourn and remember transgender people lost to violence.
+The Colorado Springs shooting was sure to bring special resonance to those events.

-Club Q is a gay and lesbian nightclub that features a “Drag Diva Drag Show” on Saturdays, according to its website.

 Colorado Springs is a city of about 480,000 located about 70 miles (112 kilometers) south of Denver that is home to the U.S. Air Force Academy, as well as Focus on the Family, a prominent evangelical Christian ministry.